nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 ## Running without DynamicOpenVR
 If you were not able to solve your input issues with the instructions above, you can try running Beat Saber without DynamicOpenVR.
 To do so, simply stop the game, delete the `Plugins\DynamicOpenVR.BeatSaber.dll` file, and start the game once again.
-Everything else should load as expected.
-If not, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).

-# Sabers/hands disappear when brought up to the face

-After running the game at least once, there should be a file called `CustomAvatars.json` in the `UserData` folder inside Beat Saber's installation folder (usually `C:\Program Files (x86)\Steam\steamapps\common\Beat Saber` for Steam).
-Open that file in any text editor (e.g. Notepad) and change the number beside `cameraNearClipPlane` to anything down to 0.01.
-A smaller number means stuff will be visible closer to your eyes but may affect performance negatively.

 # Completely Removing DynamicOpenVR